Adiabatic preparation of thermal states and entropy-noise relation on noisy quantum computers

 We note that in this particular case, computing the entropy of the entire system $\mathcal{S}[\rho]$ or only the entropy density on half of the system as in \eqref{sdensity} gives the same value.
 By computing $\partial_{\beta_0}S_0(\beta_0)$ we obtain \eqref{finalbeta}.

 Let us make a few side remarks on the isentropicity of the adiabatic evolution.
 Firstly, this constant entropy density only holds when the entropy is computed on a reduced density matrix on a large number of sites (and such that the boundary of this subset is much smaller than the bulk).
 In particular, the entropy of a one-site reduced density matrix is not constant, even in the adiabatic limit.
-Secondly, the well-known area law of entanglement entropy for ground states of local Hamiltonians \cite{eisert2008area} has a simple interpretation in terms of this isentropicity.
-If we start from the ground state of the initial Hamiltonian, the initial entropy density is $0$ (because it is a product state), so according to the isentropicity of adiabatic evolution, the entropy \emph{density} of the final state obtained after adiabatic evolution, namely of the ground state of the final Hamiltonian, must vanish.
+Secondly, the well-known area-law of entanglement entropy for ground states of local Hamiltonians \cite{eisert2008area} has a simple interpretation in terms of this isentropicity.
+If we start from the ground state of the initial Hamiltonian, the initial entropy density is $0$ (because it is a product state), so according to the isentropicity of adiabatic evolution in the thermodynamic limit, the entropy \emph{density} of the final state obtained after adiabatic evolution, namely of the ground state of the final Hamiltonian, must vanish in the thermodynamic limit.
 This implies that the entanglement entropy of this ground state must scale slower than $N_A$ as $N_A\to\infty$, namely the ground state cannot have volume-law entanglement.
 The sub-leading scaling $|\partial A|/N_A$ in \eqref{ssubleading} is compatible with an area-law entanglement entropy for this ground state, namely an entanglement entropy that scales as $|\partial A|$.